Day 1 - Border Country

 We leave the hotel, heading west via the remote lochs Skerrow and Fleet, visiting the Machars of Galloway, the Cradle of Christianity in Scotland and the West Galloway Moors and move on to Scotland’s most southerly point, the Mull of Galloway, for a visit to the RSPB reserve and a trip up the lighthouse before a bite to eat in a restaurant built into a 400-foot cliff face.
 We then head north along the old abandoned Post Road, retracing our route east around the Fleet Estuary and back to the hotel for a farewell dinner.

-We will meet you near the Scottish Border and guide you over the whole duration of the trip with our support vehicle.
+We will usually meet you near the Scottish Border and guide you over the whole duration of the trip with our support vehicle.
 We will supply two-way radios and recovery to the public road in the event of breakdown.
-Prices include all land access charges, off-road driving, activities and visits and are based on two people sharing a room.
-Accommodation includes Dinner, Bed and Breakfast for 7 nights.
+Budget prices include all land access charges, off-road driving, activities and visits and are based on two people sharing a room.
+Accommodation usually includes Dinner, Bed and Breakfast for 7 nights.
 All the above is based on minimum 3* accommodation with the focus on privately-owned hotels with good service and quality food, freshly cooked from local Scottish produce.
-The pricing includes everything except fuel and lunches on five days, refreshments during the day and drinks in the evening.
+The budget pricing includes everything except fuel and lunches on five days, refreshments during the day and drinks in the evening.
+Accommodation can be tailored to suit your requirements and indeed you can book your own if you so wish.
 The routes are suitable for any well maintained 4x4 vehicle with good ground clearance and are not a test of endurance or hard off-roading, but rather a tour of the Scottish Highlands using scenic routes and tracks on private estate, farm and forest tracks where possible.
-Hotels we have used in the past and will likely use again, subject to availability, are: parkpeebles.co.uk, glenspeanlodge.com, rossleahallhotel.co.uk, kenmorehotel.com, selkirkarmshotel.co.uk.